Magnus93/css-comma-color/README.md

-# CSS Variable Color Preview
+# CSS Variable Color Preview and Edit

 This VSCode extension provides a **live color preview** for CSS variables that represent RGB values in your stylesheet.
 It automatically displays the preview of colors defined with comma-separated RGB values in your CSS files.

 ## Features

-- **Color Preview for CSS Variables**: It detects and shows a color preview for CSS variables defined as RGB values (e.g., `--my-color: 255, 0, 0;`).
+- **Color Preview and Edit for CSS Variables**: It detects and shows a color preview for CSS variables defined as RGB values (e.g., `--my-color: 255, 0, 0;`).
 - **Real-time Updates**: The color preview is automatically updated as you modify the CSS variable's RGB values.
 - **Intuitive & Simple**: The extension makes it easy to visualize your CSS colors directly in the editor without the need to open external tools or check the browser.
 -